pure-data/externals-howto/README.rst

 Anyhow, all *external*-classes declared in the *library* are loaded by now.

-.. [#] If a class “my\_lib” is already existent, an object “my\_lib” will be instantiated and the procedure is done.
+.. [#] If a class “my\_lib” already exists, an object “my\_lib” will be instantiated and the procedure is done.
 Thus, no *library* has been loaded.
 Therefore no *library* that is named like an already used class-name like, say, “abs”, can be loaded.

 .. [#] or another system-dependent filename-extensions (s.a.)